cjacker/opensource-toolchain-pic/README.md

 By the way, MicroChip seems do not care about "opensource" at all, it even does not provide a 'free' and 'full-feature' and 'close-source' compiler for 8-bit PIC. the offcial mplabX IDE use XC8 compiler, and with a free license, you won't get the best optimization, that means you have to buy a pro license.

-And nowaday, MicroChip acquired ATMEL and add AVR support to XC8, I have no idea what will happen to AVR eco-system in future.
+And nowaday, MicroChip acquired ATMEL and already add AVR support to XC8, I have no idea what will happen to AVR eco-system in future.
 I really do not recommend PIC today if you have other choices.

 Anyway, here is tutorial about opensource toolchain of 8-bit PIC, if you wish to get a feel of PIC MCU.
+Note the PIC related sources of SDCC and gputils are un-maintained now, this tutorial is only for hobby project, do not use it in product.

 # Hardware prerequist